isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 `iostream`s is a type safe, extensible, formatted and unformatted I/O library for streaming I/O.
 It supports multiple (and user extensible) buffering strategies and multiple locales.
-It can be used for conventional I/O, reading and writing to memory (string streams), and user-defines extensions, such as streaming across networks (asio: not yet standardized).
+It can be used for conventional I/O, reading and writing to memory (string streams), and user-defined extensions, such as streaming across networks (asio: not yet standardized).

 Iostream rule summary: